aws/aws-sdk-go-v2/content/en/docs/migrating/_index.md

 ### Service Data Types

 The top-level input and output types of an operation are found in the service client package.
-The input and output shape for a given operation will always follow the pattern of `<OperationName>Input` and `<OperationName>Output`.
+The input and output shape for a given operation follow the pattern of `<OperationName>Input` and `<OperationName>Output`.
 Where `OperationName` is the name of the operation you are invoking.
 For example the input and output shape for the {{% alias service=S3 %}} PutObject operation are [PutObjectInput]({{< apiref "service/s3#PutObjectInput" >}}) and [PutObjectOutput]({{< apiref "service/s3#PutObjectOutput" >}}) respectively.

-All other service data types other then the input and output types have been migrated to the `types` package located under the service client package import path hierarchy.
+All other service data types, other than input and output types, have been migrated to the `types` package located under the service client package import path hierarchy.
 For example, the [s3.AccessControlPolicy]({{< apiref v1="service/s3#AccessControlPolicy" >}}) type is now located at [types.AccessControlPolicy]({{< apiref "service/s3/types#AccessControlPolicy" >}}).